jfculhane/midi-encoder-decoder/README.md

 # midi-encoder-decoder
 This is a simple midi parser that first creates a text array of 250 random notes with the script rnd250-d.py Then a second script takes the output: midi_sequence.txt and coverts it into a .mid binary using mido.
 That script is called texttomidi3.py.
-The output is output.mid
+The output is output.mid.
 A third script coverts the midi file back to a .csv file.
 That script is miditotext3.py.
 The output is output.csv

 See the example-outputs folder for outputs.